 While Germany is not all about beer and sausages, they do take a lot of pride in them!
 Oktoberfest inundates Munich every year and each region has their own specialties, such as Apfelwein (a type of cider) in Frankfurt and Astra in Hamburg.
 There is also a lot of history to be lived, by visiting one of the many castles and old historic cities, such as Heidelberg or Neuschwanstein Castle, or through the memorials and museums in Berlin.
 Berlin is also a capital of street culture and cool to explore your more urban side.

 You may also have heard about the Weihnachtsmarkt or Christmas markets that begin popping up in December.
 It is easy to beat the cold and dark, when there is Gluhwein and Christmas cheer to keep you company!
 Stollen, a German Christmas cake, is not to be missed and you can often sample some of the wide variety of sausages or wurst (almost 1500!) at the many festivals and markets year round.
 That should keep you busy!

-Our programmes in Germany are for between 6-12 months, allowing you to be fully immersed in the German culture.
+Our programmes for au pairing in Germany are for between 6-12 months, allowing you to be fully immersed in the German culture.

-- You will work maximum 30 hours per week.
+- Au pairs work maximum 30 hours per week.